Cill Ghallagáin

-Cill Ghallagáin (anglicised as Kilgalligan) is a small Gaeltacht coastal townland and village in the northwest corner of Kilcommon Parish, County Mayo, Republic of Ireland, an area of 852 acre in size.
+Cill Ghallagáin (anglicised as Kilgalligan) is a small Gaeltacht coastal townland and village in the northwest corner of Kilcommon Parish, County Mayo, Ireland, an area of 852 acre in size.
 Off the northern coast of this townland lies Kid Island, an island of 32 acre rising on steep cliffs to a height of 311 ft above sea level.
 The island is used for grazing sheep in the summer months.
 Kilcommon Parish consists of two peninsulas – Dún Chaocháin (on which Cill Ghallagáin lies) and Dún Chiortáin, to the west.

 Archaeology and history

 This townland has many forts and ancient buildings.